Recurring Hernias and Ongoing Surgical Challenges

 Oct 03, 2012 2:42 pm

-Hi love lady, thanks for your message, it sounds like you have had a really hard time of it, pretty much what you went through I did.
-But as you said what we went through saved our lives, and I think I'm getting to the stage where I realise how precious life is.
-I also had those sorts of dreams and to a degree still do.
-I saw someone who specialises in helping people, who have been in intensive care and what we are experiencing is very common, and in time it does get better.
-But you must not feel guilty for having those bad days, where you feel how unfair life can be.
-But remember your a special person, who is still here to tell your story and by doing that are helping others, like me, realise we are not alone and can all support each other by sharing our stories and how we find ways to cope.
+Hi Love Lady, thanks for your message.
+It sounds like you have had a really hard time, pretty much what you went through I did.
+But as you said, what we went through saved our lives, and I think I'm getting to the stage where I realize how precious life is.
+I also had those sorts of dreams and, to a degree, still do.
+I saw someone who specializes in helping people who have been in intensive care, and what we are experiencing is very common, and in time it does get better.
+But you must not feel guilty for having those bad days where you feel how unfair life can be.
+But remember, you're a special person who is still here to tell your story and by doing that, you are helping others, like me, realize we are not alone and can all support each other by sharing our stories and how we find ways to cope.
 You take good care of yourself. rythamoflove (Jeff)

 rythamoflove